About Your Mohs Surgery

 This information describes what to expect before, during, and after your Mohs surgery at Memorial Sloan Kettering (MSK).

-Mohs surgery is a type of surgery to treat skin cancer.
-It’s done using a special technique to remove all of the skin cancer but save the healthy tissue.
+Mohs surgery is a type of surgery to treat certain skin cancer.
+These skin cancers include basal cell and squamous cell.
+It’s done using a special technique to remove all of the skin cancer while saving as much of the healthy tissue as possible.
 This helps limit scarring.

 During your surgery, a layer of tissue will be removed from your skin and checked for cancer cells using a microscope.
 If there are cancer cells, more layers will be removed and checked for cancer cells.
 This will continue until all of the skin cancer has been removed and the margins are clear.